2ELCN0168/How-to-Install-Archlinux-Complete-Edition-2024/README.md

 **Format the partitions:**

-- `mkfs.fat -F 32 /dev/sdX` for the boot partition.
+- `mkfs.fat -F 32 -n ESP /dev/sdX` for the boot partition.
 - `mkswap /dev/sdX` for the swap partition.
 - `mkfs.ext4 /dev/sdX` for the other partitions.